palle-k/SyntaxKit/readme.md

 ## Extending SyntaxKit
 Languages can be added by creating a JSON file containing language patterns.
 The JSON file for a language can then be loaded and a SKLanguage can be created from it.

+Color schemes can be added by creating a Strings file containing colors for all keys which should be overridden.